automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Deinonychus.md

 # Deinonychus
-## Description: One of the most fearsome raptors of the Cretaceous period.
+## One of the most fearsome raptors of the Cretaceous period.